Elinor Florence, Author

 Agnes Wilkie became the only nurse in all three services — navy, air force and army — killed by enemy action in the Second World War.

 A native of Carman, Manitoba, she had volunteered for service while working as a nurse at the Misericordia Hospital in Winnipeg.
-As a naval nurse, she was serving in St. John’s, Newfoundland, at the time of her death.
+She was serving in St. John’s, Newfoundland, at the time of her death.

 Margaret Brooke was born April 10, 1915, in Ardath, Sask., and grew up on a farm.
 When she was 18, she and her brother Hewitt left to attend the University of Saskatchewan in Saskatoon, where Margaret earned a bachelor’s degree in household science; and her brother a medical degree.
 She went to work as a dietitian at the Ottawa Civic Hospital.